 - Workshops on study skills and professional development skills

-- Over 30 hours per week of tutoring in the residence hall
+- Free tutoring in the residence hall

 **The Engineering FLC has a Creativity Lab in the basement classroom of Hawthorn Hall.
 The Creativity Lab has 3D printers, a laser cutter, a variety of small tools and robotics equipment, a workspace and a lab TA to help you learn to use the equipment correctly for use by the students free of charge!
 We will have design challenges and an expo to share your work.